 How you'll study

-Teaching and learning is through workshops, lectures, seminars and screenings.
+Teaching and learning on the media degree is through workshops, lectures, seminars and screenings.
 You will also have opportunities to work with visiting professionals from the film and television industries.

 Timetables for your first week are normally available at the end of August prior to enrolment in September.
 You can expect to receive your timetable for the rest of the academic year during your first week.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and cultural activities.